KhomsiAdam/Marjane-Promotions-Management/README.md

 Email: `superadmin@marjane.com`
 Password: `superadmin`

-After creating Admins or Managers, a link will be generated in the terminal with their credentials (email and randmly generated password).
+After creating Admins or Managers, a link will be generated in the terminal with their credentials (email and randomly generated password).